Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/006_EXP_HERESY_DETECTION/006_EXP_HERESY_DETECTION.md

 ---

-*Oscar Goldman — Shogu Research Group @ Datamutant.ai*

-*"The inquisition is not persecution — it is protection.
+*"The inquisition is not persecution, it is protection.
 We seek heresy not to punish the model, but to protect ourselves from false beliefs.
 If our measurements are artifacts, we must know before we build theory upon them."*

+*Oscar Goldman, Shogu Research Group @ Datamutant.ai subsidiary of 温心重工業*